 While property owners can obtain mortgages, parties generally avoid registering mortgages, liens, and encumbrances due to the high cost of stamp duties (i.e., transaction taxes based on property value) and other charges.
 There are also concerns that non-registered mortgages are often unenforceable.

 Article 42 of the Bangladesh Constitution guarantees a right to property for all citizens, but property rights are often not protected due to a weak judicial system.
-The Transfer of Property Act of 1882 and the Registration Act of 1908 are the two main laws regulating transfer of property in Bangladesh but these laws have no specific provisions covering foreign and/or non-resident investors.
+The and the are the two main laws regulating transfer of property in Bangladesh but these laws have no specific provisions covering foreign and/or non-resident investors.
 Currently, foreigners and non-residents can incorporate a company with the Registrar of Joint Stock Companies and Firms.
 The company would be considered a local entity and would be able to buy land in its name.

 Intellectual property rights (IPR) and rights enforcement is not a priority for the Government of Bangladesh and it has not invested heavily in IPR protection.
 As a result, counterfeit goods are readily available in Bangladesh, and a significant portion of business software is pirated.
 Several U.S. firms, including fast-moving consumer goods manufacturers, film studios, pharmaceutical products, apparel goods, and software firms, have reported systematic violations of their IPRs.
 Investors note police are willing to investigate counterfeit goods producers when informed but are unlikely to initiate independent investigations.